fmorenopino/HeterogeneousHMM/README.md

 ### 4. Semi-supervised HMM.

-Using the HeterogenousHMM it is possible to fix the emission probabilities of the discrete features by using the *'nr_no_train_de'" variable, which indicates the number of features we don´t want to be trainned by the model but the keep fixed to an original value set by the user and the *'variablestate_no_train_de'*, that can be used to fix just some of the states of that specific feature while training the emission probabilities of the others. **An example to clarify this can be found on the "hmm_tutorials.ipynb" notebook**.
+Using the HeterogenousHMM it is possible to fix the emission probabilities of the discrete features.
+To do so, two parameters of its initialization must be taken into account:

+- *'nr_no_train_de'*: indicates the number of discrete features we don´t want to be trainned by the model but the keep fixed to an original value set by the user.

+Two examples to illustrate how to use this variable:

+-- First example: if *nr_no_train_de=1* and *n_d_emissions=1*, the model would just have one discrete feature whose emission probabilities would be fixed (not trainned by the EM algorithm).

+-- Second example: if *nr_no_train_de=1* but *n_d_emissions=3*, the model would train the emission probabilities matrices for the two first discrete features but would keep the value of the last emission probabilities matrix to the values set by the user.

+- *'variablestate_no_train_de'*, that can be used to fix just some of the states of that specific feature while training the emission probabilities of the others.

+-- For example, if *nr_no_train_de=1*,  *n_d_emissions=2*, *n_states=5* and *variablestate_no_train_de = 2*, the model would train the complete emission probabilities matrix for the first discrete feature.
+For the second discrete feature, the emission probabilities for the 3 first states would be trainned with the EM algorithm but the emission probabilities for the last 2 states (of the 5 that the model has) would be fixed to the values fixed by the user.

+*This is extremely helpful if we have to have a Semi-Supervised HMM because we can associate certain states to certain labels/discrete values.*

+**An example to clarify this can be found on the "hmm_tutorials.ipynb" notebook**.

 ## Folder Structure.

 - /src: it contains all the classes that implement the models.
-- /notebooks: it contains the "hmm_tutorials.ipynb" notebook, which contains an example code to use each of the available models.
+- /notebooks: it contains:
+-- "hmm_tutorials.ipynb": notebook that contains an example code to use each of the available models.
+-- "model_order_selection.ipynb": notebook that contains an example of how to use the order selection criteria.
+Both "Akaike Information Criterion" (AIC) and Bayesian Information Criterion (BIC) are implemented.
 - /test: it contains the testing files for each of the HMM models.

 ## Dependencies.